-Loneliness in spiritual practice seems uncomfortable because it causes release of toxins of false notions and self beliefs that you have been holding in your subconscious for many many years.
+Loneliness in spiritual practice seems uncomfortable because it causes the release of toxins of false notions and self-beliefs that you have been holding in your subconscious for many many years.
 It lays the foundation of freedom from this world of duality.

 Facing loneliness gave me the opportunity to be comfortable with ‘who I am’.
 It gave me the knowledge of why I chose to be here on this planet and what my life purpose was.
 That’s the reason why I created this blog and started writing.

 We are all spiritual beings with divinity inside us, it’s just that some of us have forgotten about it.
 My whole purpose in life is to help people raise their consciousness so that they can live happily and joyfully and attain freedom from the false ‘self’ that they have superimposed on themselves.